hapax/hapax.github.io/assets/visual-qft.md

 Crudely speaking, a quantum computer is a bunch of small, easily manipulable modules joined together into a big system which does complicated things.
-Typically, these smaller systems have the same Hilbert space dimension, which we will take to be $d_i = a$.
+Typically, the $n$ smaller systems have the same Hilbert space dimension, which we will take to be $d_i = a$.
-For $n$ such systems, the quantum computer has a Hilbert space of size
-$d = a^n$, with regular polygonal states
+The quantum computer then has a Hilbert space of size $d = a^n$, with regular polygonal states

 $$
 |\chi^s_{d}\rangle \simeq
 |\chi^{sa^{1-n}}_{a}\rangle\otimes \cdots \otimes |\chi^{s/a}_{a}\rangle \otimes |\chi^{s}_{a}\rangle.
 $$

+A simple example is a computer made of $n$ qubits, with $a = 2$.

 ##### Extra